 For the metabolic flows data collection project itself, GCRO again contracted Siyakhana in 2012/13 to gather as much information as it could on food production and consumption.

 In 2014, Dr Caryn Abrahams defined this Hungry City Region project.
 The intention of the project was to lay a foundation of common understanding on the food systems in Gauteng, before starting a CityLab that would gather interested stakeholders to work collaboratively on developing new food system policies and strategies for the city-region.
 Siyakhana was again contracted to produce two research pieces: (1) A systemic review of food security in the Gauteng City Region; and (2) an argument for new approaches to food system governance in the GCR.

-A tangential work was done under the auspices of GCRO's Green Assets and Infrastructure project.
-Part supervised by GCRO's Christina Culwick, a group of UCL STEaPP Masters students undertook a research project entitled 'Modeling food gardens in Johannesburg: analysing and visualising the benefits of food gardens as a green asset in Johannesburg'.
-The work is currently being edited and reviewed for possible publication as a GCRO Occasional Paper.
+Tangential work was done under the auspices of GCRO's Green Assets and Infrastructure project.
+A group of UCL STEaPP Masters students undertook a research project entitled 'Modeling food gardens in Johannesburg: analysing and visualising the benefits of food gardens as a green asset in Johannesburg'.
+The work has been published as a GCRO Occasional Paper.

-At present, the GCRO together with the Centre of Food Security at the University of Western Cape jointly hosts a community of practice on urban food governance in Gauteng.
-Meetings are held three or four times a year at the GCRO, with each focused on a key theme in food security.
-See this news item for a sense of discussions at a recent food governance CoP workshop in April 2019.
+The GCRO together with the Centre of Food Security at the University of Western Cape jointly hosts a community of practice on urban food governance in Gauteng.
+See this news item for a sense of discussions at a food governance CoP workshop in April 2019.

-Gillian Maree (August 2017), 'Urban Agriculture and food security in the GCR', Competition, Concentration and Employment in the food sector Colloquim, 24 August 2017.
+Gillian Maree (August 2017), 'Urban Agriculture and food security in the GCR', Competition, Concentration and Employment in the food sector Colloquium, 24 August 2017.